Inflectra/rapise-documentation/docs/Guide/naming_conventions.md

 ## Examples

-Here are some examples to clarify the above conventions:
+Here are some examples to clarify these conventions:

 ```javascript
 SeS("object") // gets the object named "object"